 Learn how to make this natural coffee and cocoa soap recipe with egg yolk for natural natural nourishing skin care.
 An easy egg yolk soap recipe for natural skin care, this homemade coffee and cocoa soap recipe boasts rich, thick lather — and it’s palm free!
 Learn how to make this cold process soap recipe to use as part of your skin care routine for natural beauty.
 It’s the perfect hydrating homemade soap recipe for dry skin relief or for sensitive skin.

-Why Make a Coffee & Cocoa Soap Recipe with Egg?
+Why Make a Soap Recipe with Cocoa, Coffee and Egg?

 This homemade coffee and cocoa soap recipe is made with fresh strong brewed coffee, unsweetened cocoa powder and an entire egg for a luxurious feeling soap with a rich, thick lather.
 Plus it’s palm free!